MarkKoz/COSCI-140/README.md

 **Textbook:** [Gaddis, Tony. _Starting Out with C++ from Control Structures to Objects_.
 8th ed.](https://www.pearsonhighered.com/program/Gaddis-Starting-Out-with-C-from-Control-Structures-to-Objects-plus-My-Programming-Lab-with-Pearson-e-Text-Access-Card-Package-8th-Edition/PGM112149.html) (ISBN-13: 978-0133769395)

 ### Tasks
-Develop a vector template class (almost) named `VectorOfObjects`.
+Develop a vector template class (almost) named `ArrayOfObjects`.
 The vector must handle objects of type `Circle` or objects of type `Rectangle`, which means a `Circle` template class and a `Rectangle` template class must also be developed.
 Therefore three template classes, each with its own nested exception class, need to be developed so that the code in the given `Main.cpp` will run.

 ### Requirements
-* `template <class Item> class VectorOfObjects`
+* `template<class Item> class ArrayOfObjects`
     * `public: ArrayOfObjects()`
         * `ptrToArrayOfObjects = nullptr;`
     * `public: ArrayOfObjects(int arraySize)`